 Jakub T. Kedzierski

-Dr. Jakub T. Kedzierski is a senior staff member in the Chemical, Microsystem, and Nanoscale Technology Group.
+Dr. Jakub T. Kedzierski is a senior staff member in the Advanced Materials and Microsystems Group.
 At Lincoln Laboratory, he has led the work on low-power electronics, two-dimensional electronic materials, and microfluidics.
 He served as the assistant group leader in the Advanced Silicon Technology Group, where he designed an ultralow-power subthreshold CMOS technology, built one of the world's first top-gated graphene transistors, and helped to initiate the microfluidic research program in the Advanced Technology Division.

 Prior to joining the Laboratory, Dr. Kedzierski worked at the IBM T. J. Watson Research Center, where he studied advanced electronic devices, metal-gate integration, and technology scaling.